naveeniitbhu/replica-demo-postgres/README.md

-   listen_addresses = '\*' # Listen on all interfaces (for local testing, 'localhost' is also fine) wal_level = replica # Enable logical decoding as well (required for streaming replication) max_wal_senders = 5 # Maximum concurrent connections for sending WAL wal_keep_size = 1GB # Minimum size of WAL files to keep for standby servers max_wal_timeout = 600s
+   listen_addresses = '\*' # Listen on all interfaces (for local testing, 'localhost' is also fine) wal_level = replica # Enable logical decoding as well (required for streaming replication) max_wal_senders = 5 # Maximum concurrent connections for sending WAL
+   Nore: max_wal_senders should be same in both replica and primary wal_keep_size = 1GB # Minimum size of WAL files to keep for standby servers max_wal_timeout = 600s
 6. Open pg_hba.conf